vansh-seth/Web-tech-lab/Notes-CSS/Outline/Readme.md

 > **Note**: The other outline properties (`outline-color`, `outline-width`, `outline-offset`) will not have any effect unless the `outline-style` property is set.

----

-Feel free to use or modify this content for your `README.md` file!